-There is a great deal of pressure placed on fleet managers to reduce the total cost of ownership, enforce driver safety policies, minimize risks and increase productivity.
+There is a great deal of pressure placed on the individuals responsible for managing fleet to reduce the total cost of ownership, enforce driver safety policies, minimize risks and increase productivity.
 From how a company handles tolls, to how they handle scheduled maintenance and even when to trade in or sell off a vehicle—fleet managers have more on their plate than they could ever handle alone.

 In order to ensure driver safety, fleet managers need to be able to analyze driver performance to combat risky driving and job-related accidents; help drivers avoid accidents whenever possible; identify common accident types as well as repeat offenders; change routes based on time of day and specific locations; and offer training to drivers for accident prevention.

 - Identify the best vehicle for the job.
 The person responsible for acquiring fleet vehicles should be aware of how to acquire the right vehicles for the type of job the vehicle has to do, the weight it will carry, and the conditions it will navigate.
 There are specialists who can help identify the best tool for the job if you are unsure.

 - Shop for the assets.
 There are mulitple channels to acquire vehicles.
 The most obvious is to go to a dealership and try to negotiate commercial rates.
 However, working with a dealership can be costly and can limit your options.
 Ordering from an OEM is the ideal channel but there are challenges.
 Working with a fleet management company allows you to benefit from incentives for bulk purchasing and unload the burden of the acquiring a new commercial vehicle.

 - Secure a commercial lease or finance contract